 “Fry” the Baked Polenta Fries

 Once you’re ready to bake them up, invert onto a cutting board and cut into fry shapes.
-Coat in a little bit of chickpea flour or all-purpose flour, line ‘em up on a baking sheet and bake until super crispy.
+Coat in a little bit of chickpea flour or all-purpose flour, line ‘em up on a baking sheet, spray with non-stick cooking spray and bake until super crispy.

 While the fries are baking, I whip up a quick spicy tomato dipping sauce.
 Here’s how I do it.